So what is

 Read Dignity USA’s Catholic Perspectives on the Dangers of Conversion Therapy to learn more.

-Signs that someone you know might be struggling.
+Signs that someone you know

 Verbal cues